 There are two other, smaller, factories in town; Chocolates Pérez (a short walk away on Partida Mediases) and Clavileño on Carrer Colón.
 Pérez also do free and friendly tours, and let you get a lot closer to the production process than the rather industrial-scale Valor.
 I wouldn’t bother with Clavileño, as they don’t do tours at all.

 4. Moros y Cristianos fiesta

-Villajoyosa’s biggest party of the year is the Moros y Cristianos festival in July; it’s famous across Spain.
+Villajoyosa’s biggest party of the year is the Moros y Cristianos festival in late July; it’s famous across Spain.
 La Vila’s fiesta is unique, featuring a full-on re-enactment of an attack by Berber pirates from North Africa in 1538.

 The pirates got more than they bargained for on that occasion; the locals threw them back into the sea.
 Legend says the victory came thanks to the intervention of Santa Marta, who unleashed a flash flood and destroyed the pirate fleet; the grateful townsfolk made her their patron saint.

 The fiesta lasts a week, with processions of Moors and Christians through the town and general partying.
 The high point on July 28 is “el desembarco;” a flotilla of replica pirate ships attacking the beach in the early morning.
-After a day-long battle, the Christians emerge victorious.
+The Christians (unsurprisingly) emerge victorious.
 For more, see my blog on the fiesta here

 5. The fish auction

 Every weekday, you’ll see La Vila’s trawlers returning from the fishing grounds around 4pm.
 Head round to the fish quay to see the boats unloading their catches, and then go round the back into the auction hall itself to see the fish being sold off.